-According to the Articles of Incorporation, no less than 1% of profit of the current year is distributable as employees' compensation and no higher than 4% of profit of the current year is distributable as remuneration to directors.
+According to the Articles of Incorporation, no less than 1% of profit of the current year is distributable as employees' compensation and no higher than 4% of profit of the current year is distributable as remuneration to directors and supervisors.
 However, the company's accumulated losses shall have been covered.
 The Company may, by a resolution adopted by a majority vote at a meeting of Board of Directors attended by two-thirds of the total number of directors, have the profit distributable as employees' compensation in the form of shares or in cash; and in addition thereto a report of such distribution is submitted to the shareholders' meeting.
 Information on the Board of Directors' resolution regarding the employees' compensation and remuneration to directors and supervisors can be obtained from the "Market Observation Post System" on the website of the TWSE.

-Based on profit of the year ended December 31, 2021, the Company estimated the amounts of the employees' compensation and remuneration to directors and supervisors for the year ended December 31, 2021 to be 1% of profit of the current year and 4% of profit of the current year, respectively, recognized as employee benefits expense.
-As such, employees' compensation and remuneration to directors for the year ended December 31, 2021 amount to NT\$29,397 thousand and NT\$117,589 thousand, respectively and recognized as salaries expense.
+Based on the profit of the year ended December 31, 2021, the Company estimated the amounts of the employees' compensation and remuneration to directors and supervisors for the year ended December 31, 2021 to be 1% of profit of the current year and 4% of profit of the current year, respectively, recognized as salary expenses.
+As such, employees' compensation and remuneration to directors and supervisors for the year ended December 31, 2021 amounted to NT\$29,397 thousand and NT\$117,589 thousand, respectively.

-A resolution was passed at a Board of Directors meeting held on March 15, 2022 to distribute NT\$29,435 thousand and NT\$117,741 thousand in cash as employees' compensation and remuneration to directors of 2021, respectively.
+A resolution was passed at a Board of Directors meeting held on March 15, 2022 to distribute NT\$29,435 thousand and NT\$117,741 thousand in cash as employees' compensation and remuneration to directors and supervisors of 2021, respectively.

-No material differences exist between the estimated amount and the actual distribution of NT\$28,568 thousand and NT\$114,272 thousand in cash as the employees' compensation and remuneration to directors for the year ended December 31, 2020.
+No material differences exist between the estimated amount and the actual distribution of the employee compensation NT\$28,568 thousand and remuneration to directors and supervisors NT\$114,272 thousand for the year ended December 31, 2020.

-(21)Non-operating income and expenses
+(24)Non-operating income and expenses

-A. Interest Income
+A. Interest income